Discrete-Time Dynamical Systems

 Planning the Implementation

-A typical implementation of the population growth function above produces a pure function.
 Good implementations sometimes require extensive planning.
 However, in a case as simple as this population growth function, very little planning is needed.
 Even so, it can be useful to sketch a basic function summary, if for no other reason than to nurture the habit.

 A function summary may be extremely informal and sketchy, or it may be quite formal and detailed.
-The level of detail should reflect both the immediate needs of the programmer and the anticipated needs of possible future consumers of the code (i.e., anyone who might try to understand the code).
-One common to detailed description is pseudocode, which roughly resembles an implementation in a programming language, Instead of pseudocode, this course sketches functions (and other subroutines) in a simple outline format.
+The level of detail should reflect both the immediate needs of the programmer and the anticipated needs of possible future readers of the code (i.e., anyone who might try to understand the code).
+One common to detailed description is pseudocode, which roughly resembles an implementation in a programming language, Instead of pseudocode, this book sketches functions (and other subroutines) in a simple outline format.
 Here is a function sketch for the population growth function, named nextExponential01.

 nextExponential01: Real -> Real